tutors-sdk/tutors-doc/unit-1-create/note-1-reference/reference.md

 ---

-The card metaphor is used throughout tutors as a simple, effective visual feature to represent a variety of learning resources.
+The card metaphor is used throughout tutors as a simple visual feature to represent a variety of learning resources.
 In general the contents of a card are extracted from the following:

 - A Markdown file, containing resource name + summary
 - An image, in png, jpg, gif or svg formats.